IBM/mobx-react-router/README.md

 # mobx-react-router

+This repo is forked from alisd23/mobx-react-router.

+Totally rewrite with typescript and has type definition together.

+100% tested.

+## Breaking Changes

-## Note 2021-8-16 update v7 for compatible with history v5
+### Note 2021-8-16 update to v7 for compatible with history v5, mobx v6 and path-to-regexp v6.

-Api changed a lot, please read this.
+Since `History` upgrade to V5, history api changed a lot.

+So please **READ THIS API**.

 Keep your MobX state in sync with react-router via a `RouterStore`.

-Router location state is **observable**, so any references to it in `MobX` components will cause the component to re-render when the location changes.
+Router location state is **observable**, so any references to it in `MobX`

-Very much inspired by (and copied from) [react-router-redux](https://github.com/reactjs/react-router-redux/tree/master).
+components will cause the component to re-render when the location changes.

 - [Installation](#installation)
 - [Usage](#usage)
 - [API](#api)
   - [RouterStore](#routerstore)

-V7 is for use with **react-router v5**.
+Note: V7 is for use with **react-router v5**.

 ## Installation